When you think of friction welding, rotary, linear and friction stir welding are the first to come up in a Google search.

 The repaired hole now contains near-parent material properties and is ready to be drilled on-center.

 Plug welding significantly reduces MRO costs by repairing each hole to like-new condition.
-Our process ensures planes aren't out of service for an extended period of time and can help contribute to the efficiency of airlines.
-It also prevents airlines from needing to acquire new components.
+Our process ensures timely service, extends the useful life of aerospace components and ultimately improves the efficiency of airlines.

 Now that you understand how plug welding works, let's talk about whether it can help improve your processes and save MRO costs for your company.